wp-plugins/wpsso/readme.txt

 = 2.0 =

 Underlying code improvements for modularity and future scalability.
 Addition of individual image dimension options for all Twitter Card formats.
-A few minor bug fixes for the 'Meta Tag Preview' values.
+A few minor bug fixes for 'Meta Tag Preview' values.

 = 1.22.2 =